 Herpes simplex keratitis is a major cause of blindness worldwide.

 The initial (primary) infection is usually nonspecific self-limiting conjunctivitis, often in early childhood and usually without corneal involvement.
-If the cornea is involved, early symptoms include foreign body sensation, lacrimation, photophobia, and conjunctival hyperemia.
+If the cornea is involved, symptoms include foreign body sensation, lacrimation, photophobia, and conjunctival hyperemia.
 Sometimes vesicular blepharitis (blisters on the eyelid) follows, symptoms worsen, vision blurs, and blisters break down and ulcerate, then resolve without scarring in about a week.

 Most patients are managed by an ophthalmologist.
 If stromal or uveal involvement occurs, treatment is more involved and referral to an ophthalmologist is mandatory.

-Topical corticosteroids are contraindicated in epithelial keratitis but may be effective when used with an antiviral to manage later-stage stromal involvement (disciform or stromal keratitis) or uveitis.
-In such cases, patients may be given prednisolone acetate 1% instilled q 2 h initially, lengthening the interval to q 4 to 8 h as symptoms improve.
+Topical corticosteroids are contraindicated in epithelial keratitis, but they may be effective when used with an antiviral to manage later-stage stromal involvement (disciform or stromal keratitis) or uveitis Overview of Uveitis Uveitis is defined as inflammation of the uveal tract—the iris, ciliary body, and choroid.
+However, the retina and fluid within the anterior chamber and vitreous are often involved as well.... read more .
+In such cases, patients may be given prednisolone acetate 1% instilled every 2 hours initially, lengthening the interval to every 4 to 8 hours as symptoms improve.